skeeto/skeeto.github.com/_posts/2019-03-28-Fibers-the-Most-Elegant-Windows-API.markdown

 do it myself [with some assembly programming][raw].
 However, having it built into the operating system is quite convenient!
 It's unfortunate that it's limited to Windows.
-Ironically, though, everything I wrote for this article, including the async/await demo, was originally written on Linux using Mingw-w64 and tested using [Wine][wine].
-Only after I was done did I try it on Windows.
+Ironically, though, everything I wrote for this article, including the async/await demonstration, was originally written on Linux using Mingw-w64 and tested using [Wine][wine].
+Only after I was done did I even try it on Windows.

 Before diving into how it works, there's a general concept about the Windows API that must be understood: **All kernel objects can be in either a signaled or unsignaled state.** The API provides functions that block on a kernel object until it is signaled.
-The two important ones are `WaitForSingleObject()` and `WaitForMultipleObjects()`.
-The latter behaves very much like `poll(2)` on POSIX.
+The two important ones are [`WaitForSingleObject()`][wfso] and [`WaitForMultipleObjects()`][wfmo].
+The latter behaves very much like `poll(2)` in POSIX.

-Usually the signal is tied to some useful event, like a process or thread exiting, the completion of an I/O operation (i.e. asynchronous overlapped I/O), etc. It's a generic way to wait for some other event.
-**However, instead of blocking the thread, wouldn't it be nice to *await* on the kernel object?** In my `aio` library for Emacs, the fundamental "wait" object was a promise.
+Usually the signal is tied to some useful event, like a process or thread exiting, the completion of an I/O operation (i.e. asynchronous overlapped I/O), a semaphore being incremented, etc. It's a generic way to wait for some event. **However, instead of blocking the thread, wouldn't it be nice to *await* on the kernel object?** In my `aio` library for Emacs, the fundamental "wait" object was a promise.
 For this API it's a kernel object handle.

 So, the await function will take a kernel object, register it with the scheduler, then yield to the scheduler.
-The scheduler — a global variable, so there's only one scheduler per process — looks like this:
+The scheduler — which is a global variable, so there's only one scheduler per process — looks like
+this:

 ```c
 struct {